210721cs22/210721cs22/README.md

 - 👋 Hi, I’m @210721cs22 - Temur Maksudov
-- 👀 I’m interested in programming and watching movies
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning C++ at AU
 - 💞️ My ID number is 210721
 - 📫 How to reach me using my university mail - 21au049@akfauniversity.org